-Natural Kitchen in Marylebone is like a health food and homeware store, butcher, bakery and bistro rolled into one.
+Natural Kitchen – like a health food and homeware store, butcher, bakery and bistro rolled into one.
 You can sit at any of the tables throughout the cozy store, with ready-to-eat food available at the counter.
 Starting at the far end is your proteins – cooked fillets of fish, chicken breasts, meatballs, tofu and the like; followed by a choice of different salads, then baked goods and drinks.
 You can choose a small, medium or large plate to have in store or a box to take away.
 I had the ‘small’ plate with three of the salads and it was huge!
-Such a healthy, delicious and satisfying lunch option.

 Delancy and Co

 I stumbled across these legends on Instagram and quickly discovered that they are the experts in girthy sandwiches and #foodporn.
 Just choose a type of bagel, choose the filling and let the magic happen in front of your very eyes (including the option to add extra filling for £1).
 I tracked them down for the sole purpose of trying a smoked salmon, capers and cream cheese bagel and was not disappointed for my efforts!
 I was initially going to “go all out” and add extra filling but when I saw the size of the regular version I couldn’t justify it – they’re impressively huge!